 - Due to the slow heat cooking process, it provides more flavorful dishes.

-- Due to this method, you can quickly cook a wide variety of vegetables and meats in different ways.
+- Due to this method, you can quickly cook various vegetables and meats in different ways.

-- It is a one-pot cooking process, so you are not required to use many cooking tools for this process.
+- It is a one-pot cooking process, so you are not required to use many cooking tools.

 Disadvantages of Braising